pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

   vaultMountPoint: kubernetes
   vaultRole: pmodemo
 ```

-oc create -f secret1.yml
+``oc create -f extsecret1.yml``

-And… we check the secret and see it has successfully pulled data from the Vault.
-**add further explanation here**
+**Check the Results**
+When we successfully create the external-secret, we should in turn see a secret created on the cluster.
+So order of operations: external secret created, data pulled from Vault, ES controller creates cluster level secret.
+Only the Vault secret and the cluster secret should have the actual secret data, the external secret will contain the placeholder data.

-EXT-Secrets pmo$ oc get es
+``oc get es
 NAME            LAST SYNC   STATUS    AGE
 exsecretsdemo   6s          SUCCESS   22h

+``

 Finally, we take a look at the secret which was in turn created by the external-secrets controller as well as the data in the ES.
 We see password data in the secret but not in the external-secret, this allows us to store the ES in Git without ever exposing the secret.